AngelinaW07/AngelinaW07/README.md

 ## Hi, I'm Angelina Weng 👋
+I'm a rising freshman at Columbia University SEAS with an intended major in Mechanical Engineering.
+I'm a passionate engineer who not only wants to gain practical skills but also to engineer for humanity.
+Therefore, while building my toolbox I have aimed to develop products that potentially create societal benefits.

 ### About Me:
 - 🏫 I'm a rising freshman at **Columbia University SEAS** majoring in **Mechanical Engineering**